-Here we consider the problem of set cover.
+Here we consider the problem of MIN-SET-COVER.
 We begin with an example, and then discuss the classical greedy solution.
-Finally, we analyze the greedy algorithm and show that it is an $O(\log n)$ -approximation algorithm.
+Finally, we analyze the Greedy Algorithm and show that it is a $O(\log n)$ -approximation algorithm.
 In the analysis, notice how we begin by giving a lower bound on OPT, showing that OPT can only do so well.
 We then relate this to the performance of the Greedy Algorithm to get the approximation ratio.